 Why we selected this lot.
 Each harvest, we taste a variety of Tieguanyins to find a range of flavors that best represent the new season.
 For Breast Flower Fragrance, we look for a low oxidized leaf with depth and complexity in taste and a distinct character for its moment crossing your palate.
 Once unfurled and open, note the uniform leaf shape.
 Carefully processed and crafted to bring a fresh & enticing yellow-green color to the cup liquor.
 Once tasted, it was apparent this lot offered an exceptional cup of oolong tea.
 Lot # LBC 38.

+Interesting facts about our selection.
 Grown in the AnXi region of Fujian Province on a farm from which we have been purchasing teas for over 14 years.
 The tea is a rolled style known as AnXi Tieguanyin.
 These rolled leaf-style oolongs are known as Min-Nan given their geographic location south of the Min River and its rolled finish.
 Tieguanyins of this area are known to be clear in liquor and fragrant in aroma.
-The farm is recognized in the province China for the exceptional quality of its oolongs.
+The farm is recognized in the province for the exceptional quality of its oolongs.

+Taste profile.
 As the tea is fired at lower temperatures, the leaves offer a fresh herbaceous flavor.
 It cups to lovely, bright yellow-green liquor.
 The aroma is quite fragrant and its flavor will remind one of orchids.
 Flowery and buttery smooth on the palate, its aftertaste lingers, softly sweet and enduring.

+Brewing suggestions.
 For 8 to 12 ounces of water, use 3-4 grams of leaf.
 As it is a rolled leaf, use water right up to boiling.
 Rinse the leaves briefly to awaken them, pour off and re-infuse.
 We recommend a brief steeping, 1.5 to 2 minutes and taste.
 The first steep is known for aroma.
 The flavors of the leaf will release in subsequent infusions.
-The leaves will yield up to 5 to 7 steeps.
+The leaves will yield 5 to 7 steeps.